We use cookies to optimize our website & deliver you the best service

 ]

 Absolutely!
-Olgam donors can donate plasma after receiving COVID or flu vaccinations.
+Olgam donors can donate plasma after receiving a COVID or flu vaccination.
 There is no waiting period or restriction for plasma donation after getting vaccinated.

 Can I donate plasma while menstruating?